giacomo-carta/Access-SQL/README.md

 ## About the Database

-The "world" database contains [brief description of the dataset, such as tables and key data points].
-It provides valuable information about [provide context about what the database represents].
+The "world" database contains information about cities, countries and country languages.
+It provides valuable information about city and country names, population, region, area, life expectancy, gnp, government, head of state, language spoken.

 ## Tools Used

 - SQL
 - Microsoft Access

+### Functions in detail

+In this project, I firstly used Microsoft Access to analyse the relational structure of the database.
+I then used SQL queries to retrieve information with functions such as COUNT, AND, ORDER BY, WHERE, LIMIT and more.
+As the database consisted in 3 tables, I used the JOIN function create meaningful queries.

 ## Project Overview

-In this project, I utilized SQL queries for [describe the tasks or analysis performed with SQL], and then I leveraged Microsoft Access for [describe the objectives accomplished with Access].

 ## Repository Structure